RuiqiZhang99/ProxFly/README.md

 python3 train.py
 ```

-## Notation
+## Attention
-The simulator used in this repo is a simplified version of HiPeR close-source C++ lab code.
+The simulator used in this repo is a simplified version of HiPeR Lab close-source C++ codebase.
 Hence it's common to get different conclusion from our paper, especially the running time.
 For this, we also open the policy network we used for the large quadcopter in the paper at ``./data/model/``

 ## Citation